quirtt/ORIGAMI/README.md

 H_l(p) = \inf_{a \in A} \mathbb{E}_{p(z|x)}l(\mathcal{Z}, a) = \min_{a \in A}(Lp)
 $$

-This is the “least possible expected loss” aka “Bayes optimal loss”.
+This is the "least possible expected loss" aka "Bayes optimal loss".
 We can quantify the increase in the H-entropy (suboptimality gap) caused by partitioning the support $\mathcal{Z}$: